Mac Gargan: Scorpion

-During the "Acts of Vengeance," he tries to enter Canada to avoid the Super Power Registration Act.
-The Tinkerer meets him at the airport and provides him with a modified scorpion tail for his costume.
-He, Asp, Nekra, and Owl are repelled by Alpha Flight and Gamma Flight.
-He is then hired by the Chameleon to kill a depowered Spider-Man.
-He is defeated by the Black Cat.
-The Scorpion's constant defeats at the hands of Spider-Man drive him to depression.
-He wanders the sewers, his mind becoming clearer than it had been since his transformation, and decides to quit being the Scorpion.
+Scorpion's constant defeats at the hands of Spider-Man drive him to depression.
+He wanders the sewers, his mind becoming clearer than it had been since his transformation, and decides to quit being Scorpion.
 He encounters a depressed and crisis-ridden Spider-Man.
 Ignoring Gargan's plea that he is a changed man, Spider-Man beats him savagely.
 In his next appearance, Gargan is back to being psychopathic.
 He battles and is defeated by Spider-Man's clone Ben Reilly.